KHU-Interactive-Technology/khu-interactivetechnology-labpage/content/home/welcome.md

 ---
 <br>

-The **Human & Interactive Technology Laboratory** is an interdisciplinary research group in the department of software convergence at Kyung Hee University.
+The **Human & Interactive Technology Laboratory** is an interdisciplinary research group in the Department of Software Convergence at Kyung Hee University.
 We envision next-generation interactive technologies for future computing environments, e.g., extended reality and metaverse.
 Our research focuses on designing novel input and output interfaces fostering seamless interactions between humans and computers.
 <br><!--br-->